 I've been saying this the whole program.

-They're dumping on the guy Caldera that runs the White House military office.
+They're dumping on the guy called ERA that runs the White House military office.

 White House military office.

-And Obama's out there saying, Well, we found out about it, same name unit.
+And Obama's out there saying, we found out about it to the same time you did.

 We didn't know what our staff was doing.